dell/omnia/docs/source/Troubleshooting/knownissues.rst

 ⦾ **What to do if PowerVault throws the error: ``Error: The specified disk is not available. - Unavailable disk (0.x) in disk range '0.x-x'``:**

-1. Verify that the disk in question is not part of any pool: ``show disks``
+1. Verify that the disk in question is not part of any pool using: ``show disks``

 2. If the disk is part of a pool, remove it and try again.